 - Technology challenges: Legacy systems, outdated software or insufficient technology infrastructure can pose obstacles to effective legal knowledge management.
 Law firms need to invest in suitable tools and platforms that support collaboration, information management and secure information sharing.

-Tools to help law firms with knowledge management
+Tools to help law firms with legal knowledge management

 If you're in the legal industry you know how important it is to stay up to date on latest developments in your field.
 But it's not always easy to find the time (or motivation) to read through all the articles and research papers that come out every day.
 Organizing information and making it findable, when relevant and in context, helps limit the overwhelm.